chipzx92/DataEngineeringI320/docs/presentations/data_products/index.md

 taken a step further.

 One big conceptual difference between dimensional models and derived data products is that derived data products are _ad-hoc_ - that is, there is no model or process for creating them.
-We create them in response to some need - a request from a data scientist or analyst, a requirement from a requirements document in a project plan, or some other triggering event.
+They are created in response to some need - a request from a data scientist or analyst, a requirement from a requirements document in a project plan, or some other triggering event.

 This can lead to problems.
 If the lifecycle of data products is not carefully managed, a bewildering